-Mapping out a student’s high school courses over the entirety of their time as a student is complicated.
-Balancing requirements with AP classes is something that requires careful planning.
-Planning out which history classes to take is important in particular, because AP history classes can be the first opportunity for a student to take an AP class.
-Many students start their freshman year with an Ethnic Studies class.
-This class helps students get a taste of the critical thinking skills and in-depth analysis that they will eventually need for history classes in later years, especially if they decide to take AP level classes in the future.
+Mapping out a student’s high school courses over the entirety of their academic period is complicated.
+Balancing requirements with AP classes requires careful planning.
+Planning out which history classes to take is especially crucial as AP history classes are often the first opportunity for a student to take an AP class.
+Many students start their freshman year with an Ethnic Studies course.
+This class helps students get a taste of the critical thinking skills and in-depth analysis needed for history classes in later years, especially if they decide pursue advanced level history classes.

 What to Expect in Sophomore Year